DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 You have the flexibility to organize your plugins as you see fit.
 Our preference has been to create a `plugins/` folder in your project and place your plugins in separate sub-folders to keep things organized.
 There is an expectation (or perhaps a constraint, depending on your perspective) related to file names.
 Your plugin's code will be generated in a folder that aligns with the package and plugin name.
 For example if your plugin has a package of `aac_example.my_plugin` and is named `My Plugin`, then code will go into the `./src/aac_example/my_plugin` folder and will expect to find the plugin model named `my_plugin.aac` there.

-_Note that the file name should be a "Python-ized" version of the plugin name.
+> **NOTE**: _The file name should be a "Python-ized" version of the plugin name.
 This means that spaces and dashes are replaced with underscores and the file extension is `.aac`._

 Example plugin model with all possible plugin elements (not all elements are required):